BaseCrusher/coredns-acmednschallenge/README.md

 - `dnsTTL`
     - Optional.
 Int between 60 and 600.
 Default: 60
         - TTL of the TXT record used for DNS challenge.
+- `postCertificateMustacheRender`
+    - Required.
+List of two strings.
+        - Should a file be generated using a mustache template after the certificate is created.
+It contains a context with:
+          - dir (the directory where the file is saved)
+          - key (the private key file name)
+          - pem (the certificate file name)

 #### Basic example
 ```